 The seats look like airplane’s seats, but they are quite comfortable.
 There’s also plenty of overhead storage space available!

 Naturally, when you are riding on a “bullet” train, it’s hard to resist the urge to try to clock in the train’s speed at least once.

 I missed trying the bento experience on the way to Kyoto, so I couldn’t pass it up on the return.
 I stopped by the shop at the train station and luckily, there were pictures on the counter to help me pick out a bento.
 The packaging was cute (kawaii!) and the food was fresh, but it was also cold…

-If you miss buying at the train platform, you also have the opportunity to buy some snacks onboard.
-A staff wheels a cart through the train compartments every now and then.
+If you missed the opportunity to buy a bento at the train platform, you can still buy snacks onboard.
+A staff wheeled a cart through the train compartments every now and then.

 The seats were comfortable, the views were nice, and the time flew by in a flash.
 There was no wifi on the train, but there were charging outlets on the floor near select seats.